 One of my favorite treats growing up was an orange push pop.
-When I had kids of my own and quickly found out they had a milk allergy I realized that many treats I once enjoyed were going to have to be substituted with allergy free options.
-We can’t enjoy regular ice cream or frozen treats with milk in the them.
+When I had kids of my own and quickly found out they had a milk allergy I realized that many treats I once enjoyed were going to have to be substituted with allergy-free options.
+We can’t enjoy regular ice cream or frozen treats with milk in them.
 The kids love sorbet but it can be really expensive to buy.

 Homemade Tropical Fruit Push Pops